 - Generally several to many times as many cells are cut off towards the outside (phellem) as towards the inside (phelloderm).
 Phelloderm cells are few or absent.
 Rarely phelloderm is greater in amount than phellem.

-Origin and development of Phellogen Diagrams are given below:
+The origin and development of Phellogen Diagrams are given below:

 2. Phellem (Cork cells)